syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 ---
 layout: post
 title: Data annotations in .NET MAUI DataForm control | Syncfusion
-description: Learn here all about Data annotations support in Syncfusion Maui DataForm (SfDataForm) control to handle the data.
+description: Learn about the Data annotations support in Syncfusion Maui DataForm (SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm
 documentation: UG